LyndaLyndaLynda/credit-risk-modelling/README.md

 ### Why 80/20 split?

 > An 80/20 train-test split was selected as a standard compromise between training set size and test reliability.
 Although alternative splits such as 70/30 may produce slightly different results, performance can vary due to sampling variability.
 For a more robust assessment, cross-validation was also used.

 ---

+## Notebook Documentation

+All steps of the analysis are fully explained in the notebook, including:

+- Data cleaning and preprocessing
+- Exploratory Data Analysis (EDA)
+- Model selection and evaluation
+- Interpretation of all graphs and visualizations
+- Explainability (feature importance and SHAP)

+The notebook is designed as a complete, step-by-step walkthrough, making the project easy to understand from both a technical and business perspective.

+---